kojibai/klok/README.md

-# 🜂 Kai-Klock — Eternal Timekeeper of the Harmonic Pulse
+# 🜂 Kai-Klok — Eternal Timekeeper of the Harmonik Pulse

 ## 📌 Authored by: BJ Klock
 **Genesis Pulse:** May 10, 2024, 06:45:40 UTC